 planned and unplanned interruptions of Firm Capacities, information on restoration of the Firm Capacities (especially Maintenance of Pipeline and possible duration of Interruption due to the Maintenance).
 Planned interruption shall be published at least forty two (42) days ahead;

-occurrence of unsuccessful, legally valid bids for Firm Capacity Products with a duration of one month or longer including number and quantities from the unsuccessful bids;
+occurrence of unsuccessful, legally valid bids for Firm Standard Capacity Products with a duration of one month or longer including number and quantities from the unsuccessful bids;

-on which Interconnection Points and when Firm Capacity Products with a duration of one month or longer are contracted against Auction Price that is higher than Reserve Price;
+on which Interconnection Points and when Firm Standard Capacity Products with a duration of one month or longer are contracted against Auction Price that is higher than Reserve Price;

-on which Interconnection Points and when none of Firm Capacity Products with a duration of one month or longer are offered at the auctions from the Article 7 of this Network Code;
+on which Interconnection Points and when none of Firm Standard Capacity Products with a duration of one month or longer are offered at the auctions from the Article 7 of this Network Code;

 total capacity made available by the procedure of management congestion.